 Similar to the “cabbage diet” or other diets that only let you eat certain things – you will get tired of it and you will end up eating less.
 Or “sabotaging” your diet and eating other foods, causing guilt, weight cycling, and of course the diet cycling.

-Is keto bad for your liver and kidneys?
+What can keto do to your liver and kidneys?

 Blood Pressure Swings

 Many people with kidney disease have blood pressure issues as hypertension is one of the top causes of kidney disease.

 This is caused by the shift of sodium leaving the body, leading to drops in blood pressure.
 (5)

 With the severe change in diet, low blood pressure drops can occur.
 This can result in weakness, lethargy, headaches, and dizziness.

 The second top cause of kidney disease is diabetes, which means many people with kidney disease may require insulin.